The Beauty Queen of Jerusalem: Cast

-At the center of the series' plot, which takes place simultaneously on two timelines wherein present and past stories are presented alternately, are Gabriel Armoza (Michael Aloni), his wife Rosa (Hila Saada), and their three daughters: the eldest, Luna (Swell Ariel Or), who is her father's favorite; Rivka, and Rachel.
-The relationship between Gabriel and Luna contrasts with his lack of love for his wife Rosa.
-Her jealousy of Luna leads to difficult conflicts in the family.

-Background and production
+Production

-After the novel sold more than 300,000 copies, Yes Drama bought the rights and adapted the novel The Beauty Queen of Jerusalem as a daily melodrama series.
+After the novel sold more than 300,000 copies, Yes Drama bought the rights and adapted the book The Beauty Queen of Jerusalem as a daily melodrama series.
 The creators are the screenwriters Shlomo Mashiach, Esther Namdar Tamam, and director Oded Davidoff, with Artza Production.
 Filming for the series began in the summer of 2020 in various locations in the city of Safed, including the Frenkel Frenel Museum and the Beit Castel gallery.